-- Avoid holding locks for long periods Holding a lock prevents context switches from occurring. - Avoid funneling

-Funneled device drivers take a lock upon entry.

-• Interrupt service routines should be brief
+- Avoid holding locks for long periods Holding a lock prevents context switches from occurring. - Avoid funneling Funneled device drivers take a lock upon entry. - Interrupt service routines should be brief

 Consider use of a kernel thread to do ISR postprocessing.
 While an ISR is executing, other interrupts of equal or lower IPL are delayed, and no process can run until all ISR activity is completed.
-Consider use of the rt\post\callout function for ISR postprocessing that needs to execute before any process code, but after any ISRs.
-See System Configuration Supplement: OEM Platforms or the Tru64 UNIX Device Driver Kit documentation (available separately from the base operating system) for more information about the rt post callout function.
+Consider use of the rt_post_callout function for ISR postprocessing that needs to execute before any process code, but after any ISRs.
+See Writing Device Drivers: Tutorial for information about the rt_post_callout function.